Brendan Donovan Player Props: Cardinals vs. Pirates

-On Saturday, Brendan Donovan (.189 batting average in his past 10 games, with two doubles, four walks and an RBI) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
+On Sunday, Brendan Donovan (on the back of going 3-for-4 with a double) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
 First pitch is at 2:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Pirates.
+In his most recent game, he had three hits (going 3-for-4 with a double) against the Pirates.

 Brendan Donovan Game Info & Props vs. the Pirates